UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2019-09-27-Selenium-Powershell.md

 ---
 # Into

 Nobody likes clicking on over and over the same thing just to get your job done.
 That is why I've started to automate things 😄.
-Everything goes smoothly if service provider gives you tools like <span style="color:yellow">APIs</span>, <span style="color:blue">Powershell</span> cmdlets, <span style="color:green">WebHooks</span>, etc. But how to get things done on website if those tools are **no good**?
+Everything goes smoothly if service provider gives you tools like <span style="color:orange">APIs</span>, <span style="color:blue">Powershell cmdlets</span>, <span style="color:green">WebHooks</span>, etc. But how to get things done on website if those tools are **no good**?
 You can use Selenium!
 And what is Selenium?
 It is code driven testing framework which automates browser.
 With it help I were able to speed-up new project creation process in our company Jira which in this case (our Jira's version is somewhere 6) I were not able to use REST API.

 Let me reveal some of this magic ✨
 # Getting started